djsudduth/keep-it-markdown/README.md

 Thanks for trying this markdown converter!
 I hope you find it useful!
 There's always room for improvement.
 Feel free to add issues to the issues list.

-## 0.4.0 Changes
-- Added flag to skip exporting files that already exist with the same title
-- Added flag to use Keep note body text for notes without titles (instead of date-time)
-- Changed audio files to AAC files rather than M4A